alicata/pc3/readme.md

 ## Usage:
-Start perception engine and link to a source stream, optionally attach an encoder to the stream for structure analysis:
+Start perception engine and link to a source stream for visual analysis:
 ```
-p3k <source stream> | <encoder network model>
+p3k <source stream>
 ```

 |  mode    | example |